Do you have a morning routine? Or do you wake up rushed, flustered and try to catch up the rest of the day?

 “If someone asks you why you get up so early, that is the quickest tell that they are not a winning player.”
 This is one of my favorite Gary Vee quotes ever!

 The earlier you get up the more people will question why you get up so early.
 Don’t worry about them, they are probably not striving to achieve greatness like you.
-They don’t understand the power of getting up early to make time for your morning routine!
+They don’t understand the power of getting up early to make time to work on yourself!

 The average CEO wakes up three hours before they have to be at work.
 How early do you wake up?